pravega/pravega-samples/scenarios/change-data-capture/README.md

 {"before":{"id":"MU","value":67.13999938964844},"after":{"id":"MU","value":67.12999725341797},"source":{"version":"1.7.0.Final","connector":"mysql","name":"dbserver1","ts_ms":1634716546000,"snapshot":"false","db":"stock","sequence":null,"table":"stock","server_id":1,"gtid":null,"file":"binlog.000002","pos":25581,"row":0,"thread":null,"query":null},"op":"u","ts_ms":1634716546544,"transaction":null}
 ```

-> We read change log directly from Pravega.
+> We read the changelog directly from Pravega.
 >
 > Each field's meaning can be learned from [Debezium documentation](https://debezium.io/documentation/reference/1.7/connectors/mysql.html#mysql-connector-events_debezium).

-These are typical update operations that generated by Debezium from MySQL's binlog and are written into Pravega.
-We can tell what the value before the update and the value after it.
-Also, the `op` field indicates what the operation it is. (`r` for read, `u` for update, `c` for insert and `d` for delete).
+These are typical update operations as generated by Debezium from MySQL's binlog and as written into Pravega.
+We can tell what the value is before the update and after the update.
+Also, the `op` field indicates what the operation is. (`r` for read, `u` for update, `c` for insert and `d` for delete.).

-Now it's time to consume them.
+Now it's time to consume the data.

 ## Consume data